Description

 OpenCVE Recommended Actions

-• Update the Linux kernel to a latest stable release that contains the repository commit specified in the advisory
+• Update the Linux kernel to the latest stable release that includes the commit introducing the __free(kfree) change

-• Reboot the machine to load the patched kernel and prevent the crash from occurring
+• Reboot the system after updating to load the patched kernel and prevent the crash from occurring

 • Restrict local administrative access to limit the ability of local attackers to trigger kernel execution